ILT and vILT

 Best Practices for Virtual Instructor-Led Training

-- Before you begin a session, have participants introduce themselves, test their microphone/phone line, and practice sending a text chat.
+- Before you begin a session, have participants introduce themselves, test their microphones/phone lines, and practice sending a text chat.

 - At regular intervals, conduct a variety of activities that allow participants to think about the content and share their answers over VoIP/phone or text chat.